 A course for aspiring creative writers among freshman and sophomores which offers an introduction to the craft of creative writing in its primary genres: poetry, fiction, drama, creative non-fiction (emphases will vary depending upon instructor).
 The focus of this course will be on learning the fundamentals of craft techniques and peer review.

 This course offers an introduction to different types of professional writing, including journalism, technical writing, business writing, and other professional communication.
 Focus in the course will be on understanding the rhetorical situation, including the audience, purpose, and context of each communication task.
 Students will learn how to work effectively and ethically in a collaborative and professional environment.
-Students may not earn credit for both 42.227 and 42.239.
+Students may not earn credit for both ENGL.2270 and ENGL.2390.

 Pre-Req: ENGL 1020 College Writing II.